 If anyone knows the original country this rhyme comes from and/or what it means, please let us know in the comments below.

 This article was posted on Wednesday, March 31st, 2010 at 11:22 am and is filed under Countries & Cultures, Languages, Mama Lisa, Questions, Readers Questions, Wales, Welsh, Welsh Children's Songs.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 6 Responses to “Can Anyone Help with a Toe Rhyme called Tom Tiddler that’s Possibly Welsh?”